 I believed you and you let me down.
 I trusted that you would be there for me and now you have gone.

 Treat the Heart meridian to soothe the broken heart.
-Listen to the Ki, the tears and any words.
+Listen to the Ki, the tears and any words that come.
 We do this to encourage calm, to bring the scattered Shen back to the core.
 Use a quiet touch, like a balm, to allow him to feel.

 What if my child dies as well?
 What if I die now too?
 I am scared to go on without her.